FenixAlliance/ABS.Docs/Web-Development/Web-Pages/Blazor-Pages.md

 ```
 #### Initializing Blazor at the Page/Component level:

 To enable Blazor for a page or component, you just need to select .razor as the Code Type for any WebPage/WebComponent.
-If .razor Code Type is selected, the Templating Engine will compile that Web Content as a Blazor Component, enabling syntaxis and diagnostics.
+If .razor Code Type is selected, the Theming Engine will compile that Web Content as a Blazor Component, enabling syntaxis and diagnostics.

 ## Difference between ABS Blazor Pages and ABS Blazor Components.

 At a fundamental level, pages and components differ in that pages contain the @page directive.
-The Templating Engine will enforce this directive on WebPages marked as .razor Code Type and disallow components containing this directive.
+The Theming Engine will enforce this directive on WebPages marked as .razor Code Type and disallow components containing this directive.